cfelipefranco/getting-and-cleaning-data-course-project/README.md

 ### variable for each activity and each subject.

 ## Considerations regarding a tidy data set
-### In order to achieve a tidy data set, the following were considered:
+### In order to achieve a tidy data set, the following points were considered:
+### 1. Each variable measured should be in one column
+### 2. Each different observation of that varibale should be in a row
+### 3. There should be one table for every kind of variable
+### 4. A key column should be set to link multiple tables

 ## Columns selected and its names
 ### Data considered to be relevant for the final data set includes all mean and standard deviation columns.